 DO NOT operate unit if any safety interlock or safety device is not in place and functioning properly.
 Contact your authorized STIHL servicing dealer immediately for assistance.
 DO NOT attempt to defeat, modify, or remove any safety device.

 Operational SAFETY Checks

-Test 1 - Engine MUST NOT crank if:
+Test 1 - Engine SHOULD NOT crank if:

+- · PTO switch is engaged, OR;

-- PTO switch is engaged, OR; - Ground speed control levers are not locked in their START/PARK positions.
+- · Parking brake is not engaged, OR;

+- Ground speed control levers are not in the NEUTRAL position.

 Test 2 - Engine SHOULD crank if: